urban-bot/urban-bot/docs/DOCS.md

 <Button onClick={() => console.log('Click first')}>First</Button>
 ```
 #### url
-> The web page will be open after click.
+> The web page will be open after a click.
 ###### optional
 `string`
 ```javascript
 <Button url="http://some-url.com">Open a web page</Button>
 ```
 #### phoneNumber
-> The phone number will be suggested to call after click.
+> The phone number will be suggested to call after a click.
 ###### optional
 `string` `number`
 ```javascript
 <Button phoneNumber="+71234567890">Call Saul Goodman</Button>
 ```
 #### id
-> Unique id.
+> The unique id.
 If you don't specify it, it will be generated automatically.
 ###### optional
 `string`
 ```javascript